 Some might argue that the “solution” here was to not attempt something that required internet access.
 Setting aside how ludicrous that would sound to many, it’s really unfair that I should have to consider such a thing for my students.
 I wasn’t just making it digital because that was cool.
 I had sound pedagogical reasons for this project being digital and public, and I think my students deserved to have the opportunity to work on this kind of project and gain these digital skills, even though the project was far less flashy than what many of my colleagues can do with their students.

 I could have done it without the digital component.
 Maybe I should have.
 It wouldn’t have allowed students to practice quite the same set of skills, but it still would have been a good project that made use of rigorous historical thinking.
 But would it have read as interesting, cool, and impressive pedagogy to search committee members who think they prioritize that sort of thing?
 I’m not sure.
 We might say that we assess rigor based on the historical thinking that’s done, not the format in which its done, but I think we all know that’s not completely true.
-And for better or worse, how those “above” me assess my pedagogy matters, even if I their measures are poor.
+And for better or worse, how those “above” me assess my pedagogy matters, even if I think their measures are poor.

 But it goes beyond technology.
 This is the time of year that I see lots of colleagues on Twitter posting photos of the cool pile of books they’ve assigned for their fall classes.
 They’re always full of new and interesting books, challenging stuff that will give students a lot to think about.